Runbook/runbook/docs/developers/architecture-overview.md

 * `2mincheck` - This sorted list is for monitors that run every 2 minutes
 * `30seccheck` - This sorted list is for monitors that run every 30 seconds

-The `actions/control.py` program is a generic program that is designed to pull monitor IDs from a defined sorted list in Redis (one of the intervals listed above).
+The `monitors/control.py` program is a generic program that is designed to pull monitor IDs from a defined sorted list in Redis (one of the intervals listed above).
 Once it has a list of monitor IDs it will loop through that list and look-up the monitors details from Redis using the monitor ID as a key.
-Once the monitors details are read, the `actions/control.py` process will create a JSON message including the monitors details and send that message to `actions/broker.py` using ZeroMQ.
+Once the monitors details are read, the `monitors/control.py` process will create a JSON message including the monitors details and send that message to `monitors/broker.py` using ZeroMQ.

-Each `actions/control.py` process can only read from one sorted list, in order to have all sorted lists monitored each sorted list must have it's own `actions/control.py` process.
-This is possible as the `actions/control.py` process receives all of it's Redis and timer configuration from a configuration file.
-In production there are currently 4 `actions/control.py` process running per datacenter.
+Each `monitors/control.py` process can only read from one sorted list, in order to have all sorted lists monitored each sorted list must have it's own `monitors/control.py` process.
+This is possible as the `monitors/control.py` process receives all of it's Redis and timer configuration from a configuration file.
+In production there are currently 4 `monitors/control.py` process running per datacenter.

 #### Broker

-The `actions/broker.py` or ACTIONS Broker process is simply a ZeroMQ broker.
-The process binds two ports, one port is used to listen for ZeroMQ messages from the various `actions/control.py` processes.
-The second port is used to send that received message to a `actions/worker.py` process.
-Currently in production each datacenter has only 1 ACTIONS Broker, however this process is not limited to only one.
+The `monitors/broker.py` or MONITORs Broker process is simply a ZeroMQ broker.
+The process binds two ports, one port is used to listen for ZeroMQ messages from the various `monitors/control.py` processes.
+The second port is used to send that received message to a `monitors/worker.py` process.
+Currently in production each datacenter has only 1 MONITORS Broker, however this process is not limited to only one.
 When two servers are specified in an stunnel configuration the stunnel service will send requests in a round robin algorithm.
 This allows the control messages to be sent to multiple brokers which then could be sent to multiple sets of workers.

 #### Worker

-The `actions/worker.py` or ACTIONS Worker process is the actual process that performs the monitor tasks.
+The `monitors/worker.py` or MONITORS Worker process is the actual process that performs the monitor tasks.
 The code to perform an actual monitor check is stored as modules within `checks/` directory.
 For example, TCP Port monitor is the module `checks/tcp-check`.
-When the ACTIONS worker process receives a health check message from the ACTIONS Broker it decodes the JSON message and determines what type of check module should be loaded.
+When the MONITORS worker process receives a health check message from the MONITORS Broker it decodes the JSON message and determines what type of check module should be loaded.
 It then loads the module and executes the `check()` function passing the monitor specific data to the function.

 The `check()` function will return either `True` for true or `False` for false.
 With this result the worker process will generate a JSON message which is then sent to the CloudRoutes Action Service.